TeachMaster: Generative Teaching via Code: Method

-TeachMaster structures the content creation process into three sequential stages: content planning, presentation generation, and quality validation.
-During the content planning stage, the system converts user inputs into page-level blueprints, establishing a robust semantic foundation.
-In the presentation generation stage, these semantics are transformed into code to produce precise visual elements and speech outputs.
-Finally, the quality validation stage ensures the coherence and effectiveness of the generated materials through audio-video synchronization, code verification, and layout optimization.
+Generating high-quality educational videos is a multi-stage task that requires navigating a multi-modal transformation from abstract pedagogical intents to intricate content synthesis.
+Therefore, we introduce TeachMaster, a multi-agent system, as illustrated in Figure~\ref{fig:framework}, that deconstructs the process into three sequential stages: content planning, presentation generation and quality validation.
+First, the system converts user inputs into page-level blueprints, establishing a semantic foundation.
+Next, these semantics are transformed into code to produce visual elements, which are then coupled with corresponding narration.
+Finally, the quality validation ensures the effectiveness of the generated videos through code verification, audio-video synchronization and layout optimization.

 For clarity, the generation process can be formalized as follows: given a lecture outline \(k\) (e.g., a set of keywords) and optional configurations \(\Phi\), TeachMaster generates an output set of educational materials.
 The process is denoted as \( F \):